avdpunks/avdpunks.github.io/_posts/_draft/2022-31-08-SupportM365AppsMultiSessionOS.md

 In summary, there are three options for supporting Microsoft 365 Apps on Windows 11 Multisession OS from October 2025.

-These options are native **Azure Virtual Desktop, Azure Stack HCI, and VMWare/Citrix on Azure IaaS**.
+These options are native **Azure Virtual Desktop, Azure Stack HCI (currently public preview), and Citrix Cloud on Azure / VMWare Horizon Cloud on Azure**.

 All other hosting platforms do not support Windows 11 Multisession OS from October 2025.